 Contact your personnel office and let them know you would like to buy back your military time.
 They will be able to tell you how much it will cost and set up a payment plan for you.

 What if I have some more questions about this?

-You can contact Darren Jones or your personnel office for any other questions you may have about the military buy back program.
-Jones can be reached at FTC Oklahoma City at (405) 680-4298.
+You can contact Local 171 or your personnel office for any other questions you may have about the military buy back program.